-I’ve had cranberry sauce on my mind.
+Lately, I’ve had fresh cranberry sauce on my mind.
 So I researched cranberry sauce recipes, and found that most have anywhere from ¼ to 1 ¾ cups of sugar.
+This Paleo Cranberry Cherry Sauce, however, is made with no sugar, and has only 4 ingredients!
 I like a tart cranberry sauce, one that almost makes my mouth pucker, so I developed this stevia and fruit-sweetened cranberry sauce.
-While it’s nicely tart, the cherries and orange juice make it quite sweet too.
+While it’s nicely tart, the cherries and orange juice make it just sweet enough.

 - 1 cup freshly squeezed orange juice